SAP-samples/teched2025-XP267/exercises/ex4/README.md

 ---

-## 4.2 – Validate Execution and Review Outputs
+## Exercise 4.2 – Validate Execution and Review Outputs

 1. In the **Alert** details, open the **Operation Flow** tab.
    ![](./images/04-10.png)